Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 Updated:

-LOS ANGELES—Two infernos, a vandalized storefront, a Metro bus slamming into three cars, drones spitting fireworks at drifting, souped-up muscle cars.
-Relatively, it was a tame Labor Day Weekend in Los Angeles County, where illegal street takeovers continue to terrorize neighborhoods that have been co-opted as tourist attractions for drivers and spectators seeking internet clout.
+LOS ANGELES—Two infernos, a vandalized storefront, drones spitting fireworks at drifting, souped-up muscle cars—relatively, it was a tame Labor Day weekend in Los Angeles County, where illegal street takeovers by racers seeking internet clout continue to terrorize neighborhoods.

-Contemporary “takeovers”—in which drivers commandeer intersections and perform dangerous stunts for a scrum of onlookers—are a kind of successor to classic California car cultures including drag racing, cruising, lowriding, and sideshows.
+Contemporary “takeovers”—in which drivers commandeer intersections and perform dangerous stunts for a scrum of onlookers—are a successor of sorts to California car cultures including drag racing, cruising, lowriding, and sideshows.

 But propelled by the manic, mimetic spectacle of social media, they have become a uniquely dangerous part of the landscape.

-Assaults, shootings, flash mob robberies, and pedestrian injuries associated with illegal racing and takeovers are all on the rise, according to law enforcement agencies, who say they are cracking down with a zero tolerance approach.
-A multi-agency task force is dedicated to addressing the issue, and authorities are investing in educational programming and diversion, enhanced technologies, and street modifications at problem intersections.
+Assaults, shootings, flash mob robberies, and pedestrian injuries associated with illegal racing and takeovers are all on the rise, according to law enforcement agencies, which say they are cracking down with a zero tolerance approach.
+A multi-agency task force is dedicated to addressing these crimes, and authorities are investing in educational programming and diversion, enhanced technologies, and street modifications at problem intersections.

-Despite all this, the problem appears increasingly unhinged.
+Despite all of this, the problem appears increasingly unhinged.

-He was referring to a July 22 incident in which two 15-year-olds involved in a takeover were shot after an alleged robbery, including one fatally.
+He was referring to a July 22 incident in which two 15-year-olds involved in a takeover were shot after an alleged robbery, which included one fatally.

-“That’s really what concerns us—it’s the level of violence and us trying to get in there to end those and keep our communities safe.”
+“That’s really what concerns us—it’s the level of violence and us trying to get in there to end those and keep our communities safe,” Valenzuela said.

-At the meeting, other agencies and county staff presented a final report on illegal racing and takeovers in unincorporated county areas, nearly a year in the making.
+At the meeting, other agencies and county staff presented a final report on illegal racing and takeovers in unincorporated county areas that was nearly a year in the making.

-“Unfortunately, I think it caught everyone by surprise,” said Lili Trujillo Puckett, founder of Street Racing Kills, referring to a surge of takeovers during the pandemic.
+“Unfortunately, I think it caught everyone by surprise,” Lili Trujillo Puckett, founder of Street Racing Kills, said, referring to a surge of takeovers during the COVID-19 pandemic.

 Puckett founded her organization after her 16-year-old daughter, Valentina, was killed in a street racing crash in 2014.
 She now runs diversion programs for youth offenders, as well as legislative and education campaigns.